-These are the BEST EVER soft, chewy and crinkly vegan and gluten free chocolate chip cookies.
+These are the BEST EVER soft, chewy and crinkly gluten free and vegan chocolate chip cookies.
 They're loaded with two kinds of chocolate and chilled before baking for the under-baked, delicious cookie perfection.

-If you prefer a thin and crispy chocolate chip cookie, this recipe is not for you.
-But if you love a chewy, soft, slightly under-baked and super chocolatey cookie, this is DEFINITELY for you.
+- If you love a chewy, soft, slightly under-baked and super chocolatey cookie, this is DEFINITELY for you.

-This is 100% my kind of cookie.
 I can't wait for you to try these perfect vegan chocolate chip cookies!

 - Melted vegan butter: our two favorite easy-to-find brands are Earth Balance (the soy free variety) and Country Crock (we typically use the avocado or olive oil variety).